 Having the experience of living submerge in very different cultures and believes, it is essential for Su Melo to work on the awareness of the common tendency to perceive reality based on pre-conceived ideas, rather than the empiric experience.
 Therefore, Su Melo's art work is about making distinction between the idea of something and the object/event itself.

 Her work stems from this distinction and the encounter between two possible opposite realities.
-But it is not about dualities, it’s about the result that derives from the clash between the two opposing forces.
+But it is not about dualities itself, it is about the unexpected, the unknown result that derives from the clash between the two seemingly opposing forces, which I think ‘agreement’ can be found.
+She believes this agreement has the power to overcome the underlying dualities.
 This pattern gives her room to engage in social topics that she feel the urgency to draw attention to, as for instance multi-cultural overlapping, feminism or power-based issues.
-It strongly drives her work to find new methodologies of ‘agreement’.
-I want sculptures that have the power to overcome the underlying dualities and expect the unexpected result.

 In addition, the intertwined experiences related to different approaching with clay around the world, allow Su Melo to consider clay not only as a medium but also as an anthropological devise.
 Thereby, Su Melo's art work is partly research related on the materiality of clay and its connection with people’s behaviours and culture.
 It is an ongoing research, the develop of certain methodology framed as Clay Practice sessions/events.